 International revenues account for a significant portion of our total revenues, such that a material portion of our pre-tax income is earned and taxed outside the United States.
-Due to the Global Intangible Low-Taxed Income ("GILTI") provision described in Note 7 - Income Taxes, international pre-tax income is taxable in the United States at a lower effective tax rate than the federal statutory tax rate.
-Please refer to Note 7 of our Consolidated Financial Statements in Part II, Item 8 of this 2019 Form 10-K.
+International pre-tax income is taxable in the United States at a lower effective tax rate than the federal statutory tax rate.
+Please refer to Note 7 of our Consolidated Financial Statements in Part II, Item 8 of this 2020 Form 10-K.